pipiscrew/timeline/application/android.md

 solution : reinstall the webview (armeabi-v7a) by https://is.gd/a6hBWT

-warning : dont remove other default apps, first search on XDA, a guy saying that on XIAOMI if u remove the default antiv the phone stuck on bootloop
+warning : dont remove other default apps, first search on XDA, a guy saying that on XIAOMI if u remove the default antiv the phone stuck on bootloop.

+SMS app 3rd party - https://f-droid.org/en/packages/dev.octoshrimpy.quik/
 ```

 logcat device when is on USB debugging mode